 for book “Cancer As Initiation: Surviving the Fire, Barbara Stone PhD.
 1994

-Check Weather: Look at the weather forecast for the area before you visit.
-Check Business Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Operational Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Post a Review: Post your review on the business's Facebook page or Google Local Business.
-Your review will assist others in making informed choices.
+Post a Review: Review the business on their Facebook page or Google Local Business.
+This helps others in making informed decisions.